johnhamrick/P4/readme.md

 - Edit tasks page

-Whenever a task is displayed, it should list the date it was created and if complete, when it was completed.
+Whenever a task is displayed, it should list the created date and if complete, when it was completed.

 Use error checking: Don't allow empty tasks, don't allow duplicate email sign-ups, etc.